jianliu10/jianliu.github.io/_posts/2016-10-10-FX market data aggregator.md

 ## Case Study - FX Market data aggregator in a FX trading system

-I was tasked to architect a FX Market data aggregator with the following capabilities:
+I was tasked to architect a FX market data aggregator for a FX trading system in a pension investment company.
+The system MDQ (Market Data Quotes) is required to have the following capabilities:
 ‎
 1. Ability to get market data quotes concurrently from 10 ECNs.
 2.‎ Persist and aggregate the quotes